1,000+ Opportunities

 They plan to meet demand by investing in essential equipment with the grant.
 LEARN MORE ABOUT ALL OUR 2025 RECIPIENTS - Chocolate San Jose - Minneapolis - The Minnesota Chocolate Lab

-Based on current listing details, eligibility includes: Early-stage Minnesota food and beverage entrepreneurs producing packaged consumer products; priority given to underrepresented entrepreneurs facing greater barriers to starting and scaling a business.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Early-stage Minnesota food and beverage entrepreneurs producing packaged consumer products; priority given to underrepresented entrepreneurs facing greater barriers to starting and scaling a business.
+Confirm the full requirements in the official notice before applying.